advocations/skype/Skype/UCWA/ErrorsAndInformationalMessages.md

 - The only property that is required in the error body is "code".
 All other properties are optional.

 - New subcodes can be introduced at any time.
 Clients should be designed that that they ignore missing or unknown subcodes.

 - Both Code and Subcode should be consumed contextually.
-For example, if the [messaging (UCWA)](messaging_ref.md) modality sends an **updated** event, with a subcode of "Removed", this means that the **messaging** modality was removed.
+For example, if the [messaging](messaging_ref.md) modality sends an **updated** event, with a subcode of "Removed", this means that the **messaging** modality was removed.
 There are no modality-specific subcodes.

 Anything that resides under <debugInfo> is subject to change, so a client must not make assumptions about the contents of this property.
 However, clients are recommended to log this information along with the failed request.
 These items can provide substantial help when troubleshooting the problem.